-Jesus Christ is our perfect example in everything – in love, holiness, humility, longsuffering, self-control, faith, wisdom, power or service.
+Jesus Christ is our perfect example in everything: love, holiness, humility, longsuffering, self-control, faith, wisdom, power, or service.
 He is God’s perfect standard for us in everything!

-There is no other man, living or dead, who is absolutely perfect and worthy to be obeyed, followed and imitated in everything.
-You are only permitted by God to imitate or follow a spiritual leader as He also imitates or follows the Lord Jesus.
+There is no other man, living or dead, who is perfect and worthy of being obeyed, followed, and imitated in everything.
+God only permits you to imitate or follow a spiritual leader as He also imitates or follows the Lord Jesus.

 Paul cautions, “Imitate me, just as I also imitate Christ.”
 (1 Cor.
 11:1 NKJV).

 Therefore, you must be careful not to imitate any man of God when and where he is not obeying, following, or imitating the Lord Jesus Christ.